JasonHatfield/BibleVerseSearch/README.md

 	- [x] Document all class methods, providing method descriptions, return values, and exceptions.

 	- [x] Fully document class method implementations with single inline comments.

-- **[Click Here](https://github.com/JasonHatfield/BibleVerseSearch/blob/master/docs/DesignReport.md) to access the Project Design Report**

-	- [x] Provide an explanation of the technical approach taken to design and implement the application.
-Include a comprehensive list of classes, methods, variables, and relevant components (beans) using UML diagrams as needed.

-	- [x] Describe the application's potential impact on a Christian community, its customer service aspects, and problem-solving capabilities.

-	- [x] Include an Entity-Relationship (ER) diagram depicting the designed database.

-	- [x] Include screenshots of data entry forms, forms displaying data validation errors, and search results.

-	- [x] Upload the design document to the digital classroom and a ZIP file containing the source code.

-	- [x] While APA style is not obligatory, maintain a solid academic writing level.